Another 48 Hrs.: Plot

-For the past four years, veteran San Francisco Police Inspector Jack Cates (Nick Nolte) has been after a drug kingpin who calls himself the "Ice Man."
-At the Hunter's Point Raceway, Jack confronts Tyrone Burroughs (Brent Jennings) and Arthur Brock (John Del Regno).
+For the past four years, veteran San Francisco Police Inspector Jack Cates has been after a drug kingpin who calls himself the "Ice Man."
+At the Hunter's Point Raceway, Jack confronts Tyrone Burroughs and Arthur Brock.
 Jack kills Brock in a shootout, while Burroughs escapes.
 Despite killing Brock in self-defense, Jack is now under investigation, because Brock's gun can't be found at the scene.
 Lt.
-Blake Wilson (Kevin Tighe), who is from the Internal Affairs Division, refuses to believe that the Ice Man even exists.
-Wilson becomes determined to prosecute Jack on a third-degree manslaughter charge.
-At the raceway, near where he shot Brock, Jack finds a picture that indicates that the Ice Man has put a price on the head of Reggie Hammond (Eddie Murphy), who is scheduled to be released from prison the next day.
+Blake Wilson from the Internal Affairs Division refuses to believe that the Ice Man even exists.
+He becomes determined to prosecute Jack on a third-degree manslaughter charge.
+At the raceway, near where he shot Brock, Jack finds a picture that indicates that the Ice Man has put a price on the head of Reggie Hammond, who is scheduled to be released from prison the next day.

-Reggie has completed an extra five years in prison for robbing a prison payroll (a crime for which he claims complete innocence), which he had started serving after his original three-year sentence was up.
-Now he's scheduled to be released.
-As Reggie is released on the next day, Jack tries to convince Reggie to help him clear his name and find the Ice Man.
+Despite his claims of being innocent, Reggie has completed an extra five years in prison for robbing a prison payroll, which he had started serving after his original two-year sentence was up.
+As Reggie is released on the next day, Jack tries to convince him to help him clear his name and find the Ice Man.
 Reggie requests that Jack gives him the $500,000 that Jack has been holding on to for him and let him get back to his life.
-Jack refuses to give Reggie the money unless Reggie helps him.
+Jack refuses to give the money unless Reggie helps him.

-After Jack gets shot at a diner, and the bus transporting Reggie out of the prison is attacked by two bikers, Jack forces Reggie to help him by having the hospital release Reggie into his custody.
-Reggie recognizes one of the two bikers—the one who shot Jack—as Richard "Cherry" Ganz (Andrew Divoff), the brother of Albert Ganz, the escaped convict that Jack killed years earlier.
-Cherry (who Reggie says, "makes (Albert) Ganz look like Gandhi") and his partner Willie Hickok (David Anthony Marshall), the other biker, are the hitmen that the Ice Man has hired to kill Reggie, while Cherry also wants to kill Jack as revenge for Jack killing Albert.
-And Reggie admits to Jack that the Ice Man was the drug dealer that Reggie and his former gang—Albert, Billy Bear, Luther, and Henry Wong—stole the $500,000 from years ago.
+After Jack gets shot at a diner, and the bus transporting Reggie out of the prison is attacked by two bikers, Jack forces Reggie to help him by having the hospital release him into his custody.
+Reggie recognizes the biker who shot Jack as Richard "Cherry" Ganz, the brother of Albert Ganz, the escaped convict that Jack killed years earlier.
+Cherry (who Reggie says, "makes (Albert) Ganz look like Gandhi") and his partner Willie Hickok, the other biker, are the hitmen that the Ice Man has hired to kill Reggie, while Cherry also wants to kill Jack as revenge for Jack killing Albert.
+Reggie also admits to Jack that the Ice Man was the drug dealer that Reggie and his former gang—Albert, Billy Bear, Luther, and Henry Wong—stole the $500,000 from years ago.